Dele Alli: Everton in talks with Tottenham over permanent move for midfielder worth £40m

-Everton and Tottenham are in talks about a permanent deal for midfielder Dele Alli that could reach £40m.
+Dele Alli is set to undergo a medical ahead of a permanent move from Tottenham to Everton that could cost up to £40m.

-Those discussions involve Spurs chairman Daniel Levy and the north London club's managing director of football Fabio Paratici.
+Everton chairman Bill Kenwright has held talks in his London office with Tottenham chairman Daniel Levy about a potential deal for Alli.

-Initially it was thought any move was a long way from completion, however, it is now understood a breakthrough has been made in those talks and a medical has been booked in for the player.
+Initially it was thought any move was a long way from completion, however, it is now understood a breakthrough has been made in negotiations and a medical has been booked in for the player.

 If Alli does move to Goodison Park, it will be on a two-and-a-half-year contract, with the transfer fee structured around payments based on the midfielder's performances for Everton.